opnsense/docs/source/manual/how-tos/guestnet.rst

 Advanced - Session popup
 ------------------------
 Let's create a Session Popup so users can see some details about their session and Logout.
-For this feature we will use OPNsense's built-in api calls.
+For this feature we will use OPNsense's built-in API calls.

-In particular we will use the following api call (for zone id 0):
+In particular we will use the following API call (for zone id 0):

 .. code-block:: guess

   /api/captiveportal/access/status/0/

-The response on this api call looks like this (for an active session):
+The response on this API call looks like this (for an active session):

 .. code-block:: json